mgp/iron-cushion/README.markdown

 ![Iron Cushion logo](http://mgp.github.com/assets/images/iron-cushion.png)

 Iron Cushion is a benchmark and load testing tool for [CouchDB](http://couchdb.apache.org/), developed by [adhoclabs](http://adhoclabs.co).
 It proceeds in two steps: First, documents are bulk inserted using CouchDB's [Bulk Document API](http://wiki.apache.org/couchdb/HTTP_Bulk_Document_API).
 Second, documents are individually created, read, updated, and deleted using CouchDB's [Document API](http://wiki.apache.org/couchdb/HTTP_Document_API).
 Below we refer to the former as the "bulk insert step," and the latter as the "CRUD operations step."
-The times for both steps are recorded separately and displayed afterward.
+Statistics for both steps are recorded separately and displayed afterward.

-It is written in [Java](http://www.java.com) and uses the [Netty library](http://netty.io) for high performance.
+It is written in [Java](http://www.java.com) for version 5.0 and higher, depends only on the [Netty library](http://netty.io), and is released under the [MIT license](http://www.opensource.org/licenses/mit-license.html).

 ## Command Line Flags